 Discussion

 Taxonomic diversity on coral reefs has declined due to anthropogenic stressors.
 These declines have motivated monitoring programs to estimate species richness for major taxonomic groups: fish and corals.
 Due to logistical challenges of species identification, there have been efforts attempting to estimate species richness on reefs using landscape features as surrogates.
-Many of these efforts are limiting in spatial or temporal scope, focus on rugosity and coral cover as predictors, and use coral and fish richnesses as proxies for species richness.
+Many of these efforts are limited in spatial or temporal scope, focus on rugosity and coral cover as predictors, and use coral and fish richnesses as proxies for total species richness.
 Here we examine how top surrogate-target relationships vary over 27 years and across 8 study sites.
 We also examine whether frequently measured landscape features of reefs can serve as reliable surrogates for sponge richness.
 Finally, this study is one of the first to investigate the ability of sponge cover to predict richness of dominant taxonomic groups on coral reefs.
 This study provides additional support to the idea that surrogate-target relationships should be assessed over space and time because it can provide insight into these relationships and how the ecosystem changes.
 We also show that including sponges in monitoring studies may provide a broader understanding of how biodiversity is changing on reefs.

 Assessing surrogate effectiveness over space and time